CognizantOpenSource/maqs-java/docs/JMAQS_1/selenium/UIWait.md

 [DoesContainsText](#DoesContainsText)

 ## GetWaitDriver
-Get the WebDriverWait for use outside of this instance class.
+Get the WebDriverWait to use outside this instance class.
 ```java
 return this.waitForPresentElement(by, this.getWaitDriver());
 ```